nxeed/JQuery-Newstape/readme.md

 JQuery Newstape
 ===================
-A plugin to create a running news feed.
-Easy to use, supports mousewheel and event.drag.
+Running news feed plugin.
+Easy to use with supports mousewheel and event.drag.

 Usage
 -------------